 Partnerships & Limited Liability Partnerships

 If you are a partner in a partnership you should review the partnership agreement in place as it may contain the provisions that will come into play if you lose mental capacity.
-Beware though, provisions in an agreement which purport to remove partners who lack mental capacity may fall foul of equality legislation.
+Beware though, provisions in an agreement that purport to remove partners who lack mental capacity may fall foul of equality legislation.

 Changes to legislation in recent years aim to support directors and others to remain in their roles despite issues associated with mental health.
 This means that applications to remove directors who lack mental capacity, or the use of company articles which include provisions for a director to give up their role without due regard for the legislation, may give rise to potential discrimination claims.

 Ideally, a BLPA created by each director will serve to protect the company’s interests and avoid discrimination claims and regularity investigations.

 Essentially a BLPA gives your attorney the ability to continue the day to day operation of your business.